message/iata/AE.md

 27. Flights from India, Nigeria and Yemen are suspended.
 28. Until 7 May 2021, flights from South Africa are suspended .
 29. Airline crew without a printed negative COVID-19 PCR test result of a test taken at most 72 hours before departure from the first embarkation point are subject to quarantine until their next flight.
-30. Effective 1 May 2021, passengers entering Dubai (DXB) or Al Maktoum (DWC) from Lebanon, Pakistan or Sudan must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+30. Effective 9 May 2021, passengers entering Dubai (DXB) or Al Maktoum (DWC) from Egypt or Ethiopia must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
+The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by Bangladesh.
+The test result must have a QR code.
+- This does not apply to:
+- passengers younger than 12 years;
+- passengers with disabilities.
+31. Effective 10 May 2021, passengers entering Dubai (DXB) or Al Maktoum (DWC) from Lebanon must have a printed negative COVID-19 PCR test taken at most 72 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by Bangladesh.
 The test result must have a QR code.
 - This does not apply to:
 - passengers younger than 12 years;
 - passengers with disabilities.